 - Family, youth, student and senior tourism and tourism for people with disabilities, should be encouraged and facilitated.

 - Tourists and visitors should benefit, in compliance with international law and national legislation, from the liberty to move within their countries and from one State to another, in accordance with Article 13 of the Universal Declaration of Human Rights; they should have access to places of transit and stay and to tourism and cultural sites without being subject to excessive formalities or discrimination;

 - Tourists and visitors should have access to all available forms of communication, internal or external; they should benefit from prompt and easy access to local administrative, legal and health services; they should be free to contact the consular representatives of their countries of origin in compliance with the diplomatic conventions in force;

 - Tourists and visitors should benefit from the same rights as the citizens of the country visited concerning the confidentiality of the personal data and information concerning them, especially when these are stored electronically;

-- So far as the economic situation of the countries from which they come permits, travelers should have access to allowances of convertible currencies needed for their travels.
+- So far as the economic situation of the countries from which they come permits, travellers should have access to allowances of convertible currencies needed for their travels.